 Suddenly you realize the Korean tour group next to you is planning their trip tomorrow.
 They're talking about Prague Castle and which time to go.
 You lean over and politely tap their shoulder (which is to say you obnoxiously shouted over at them) "Go in the morning before it gets hot outside!"
 The Koreans look up, confused.
 You shake your drink at them (preferably one of Prague's nice darker brews) and repeat yourself "If you visit the castle go in the morning.
 It's more crowded but you stay out of the heat."
 They all humbly nod and reply "Thank you."
 You turn back to your conversation.
 Your mates are staring at you.

+"When did you learn korean?!"
+They ask.
 "Better yet, they understand english?"
 Another adds.
 Suddenly, it catches on.

 You look around and stretch your ears.
-You're hearing Hebrew from Israelis, Egyptian Arabic, Romans' Italian, some Catalonian Spanish, of course the Korean, Greeks, and a small outlet of Indians speaking regional Punjabi
+You're hearing Hebrew from Israelis, Egyptian Arabic, Romans' Italian, some Catalonian Spanish, of course the Korean, Greeks, and a small outlet of Indians speaking regional Punjabi.

 The Indians accidentally booked a youth hostel, and they hate the noise.
 You give them a bit of a dirty look because you like the hostel and if they didn't want noise they should've switched.